Derivative work: Lawful works requirement

 will not extend to any part of the work in which such material has been used unlawfully.

-The courts have so far addressed little attention to the issue of lawful (i.e., not unlawful) use without authorization, as in fair use cases such as the Pretty Woman case.
+The courts have so far addressed little attention to the issue of lawful (i.e., non-infringing) use without authorization, as in fair use cases such as the Pretty Woman case.
 Recently, however, in Keeling v.
 Hars, the Second Circuit held that, if the creator of an unauthorized work stays within the bounds of fair use and adds sufficient original content, the original contributions in such an unauthorized derivative work are protectable under the Copyright Act.
 In that case, the plaintiff created a parody stage adaptation of a motion picture, without authorization.

+On the other hand, the Berne Convention and the copyright laws of Commonwealth countries do not deny copyright to derivative works (such as translations and abridgements) that are themselves infringing.
+Thus, the author of an infringing derivative work could sue to stop a third-party infringer from copying their work, while the owner of a source work could sue both the author of the derivative work and a third party who copies the derivative work without either copyright owner's authorization.